TheJumpCloud/SystemContextAPI/README.md

 ### Routes

 **NOTE: The :id url parameter must be associated to the system public key being used to sign API requests.
 Using an incorrect system id will result in a 401 Unauthorized error.**

+> Using the term "public key" may be a little confusing because it doesn't relate to the data at all.
+Calling it an ID might be more clear (but then also a little redundant).
+I'm not sure what it should be changed to.

+> Missing the system-list method.
+Also, I think our API allows people to post, but that data will not be useful without also installing an agent.

 |Resource|Description|
 |--------|-----------|